jstubbins98-netize/Commotransfer/README.md

 **Device number**
 The address a Commodore peripheral uses on the IEC bus.
 Drives typically use numbers 8–11; the printer was device 4.

+**d64copy**
+An OpenCBM command-line tool for transferring full `.d64` disk images between a modern computer and a real 1541/1571 drive.

 **D64**
-A disk image format representing an entire 1541 floppy as a single file.
-Commotransfer does not work with D64 images — it transfers individual `.prg` files.
+A disk image format that encodes an entire 1541 floppy disk (35 tracks, up to 683 sectors) as a single flat file.
+Written to real disks using `d64copy`.

+**G64**
+A disk image format that stores raw GCR-encoded track data, allowing faithful representation of copy-protected disks whose protection encodes data in non-standard sector layouts.

+**NIB**
+A raw nibble disk image format similar in purpose to G64.
+Stores the raw magnetic flux transitions for each track.
+Written using nibtools' `nibwrite` tool.

+**nibtools**
+An open-source toolset for reading and writing raw GCR/nibble disk images.
+Provides `nibwrite` (write to disk) and `nibread` (read from disk).

 **IEC bus**
 The serial bus used by Commodore 8-bit computers to communicate with peripherals.
 Uses three active signal lines (ATN, Clock, Data) over a 6-pin DIN connector.